Olivia Pope on how to bounce back from a crisis

-Her character is based on Judy Smith, a former Bush Administration press aide turned real-life crisis management expert.
-Smith has represented many high-profile people, politicians and celebrities (such as Angelina Jolie and Monica Lewinsky) and was involved in some of the largest health crises, like the SARS pandemic.
+Her character is based on Judy Smith, a former Bush Administration press aide turned real-life crisis, management expert.
+Smith has represented many high-profile people, politicians, and celebrities (such as Angelina Jolie and Monica Lewinsky) and was involved in some of the largest health crises, like the SARS pandemic.

 In her book Good self, Bad self: How to bounce back from a personal crisis she shares her methods and tips from years of professional experience for smoothing over a bad situation while providing the tools to prevent similar incidents from ever happening again.
 And her expertise is applicable to all of us, even in the “normal” every-day life.

 As she said, none of us are perfect, and expecting perfection in every part of our life is “a surefire ticket to failure”.
-The title of the book comes from the fact that our best qualities and our worst traits are actually one and the same and “the secret to living the life you want and staying out of personal crisis is knowing what drives you and being self-aware and self-policing enough to make sure those traits stay positive instead of turning negative”.
+The title of the book comes from the fact that our best qualities and our worst traits are actually one and the same and “the secret to living the life you want and staying out of a personal crisis is knowing what drives you and being self-aware and self-policing enough to make sure those traits stay positive instead of turning negative”.